 |Late Payment Fee||$37|

 |Minimum Age||18 years of age|

-The Chase Freedom Unlimited® credit card can work well for people who want to earn cash back and pay no annual fees.
+The Chase Freedom Unlimited® credit card is great for people who want to earn cash back and pay no annual fees.
 It’s not the most robust cash rewards card given its 1.5% cashback rate, but what it lacks in rate it makes up for elsewhere.
-Almost all purchases qualify, there’s no cap and rewards can be redeemed as statement credit, a deposit or even gift cards and experiences through Chase Ultimate Rewards®.
+Almost all purchases qualify, there’s no cap and rewards can be redeemed as a statement credit, a deposit or even gift cards and experiences through Chase Ultimate Rewards®.

 The 0% intro APR for 15 months from account opening is where Chase Freedom Unlimited® credit card really shines.
 Purchases and balance transfers are both covered under the introductory APR, which can lead to further savings.

-After the intro period, the APR reverts to the purchase rate of 16.49% to 25.24% variable.
+After the intro period, the APR reverts to the purchase rate of 16.74% to 25.49% variable .
 The normal purchase rate is a bit steep compared to some competitors, but Chase Freedom Unlimited® credit card still holds its own in other areas.

 INTRO PERIOD: Enticing 0% introductory period.